03 July 2020

 - If anybody becomes unwell with symptoms of COVID-19 they must be sent home and advised to follow the stay at home guidance and seek medical advice if required.

-- If advised that anybody has developed COVID-19 and were recently on the premises they should be closed for cleaning and the Public Health Authority contacted.
+- If advised that anybody has developed COVID-19 and were recently on the premises the area should be thoroughly cleaned and the local Health Authority contacted if there is a more than one case.

 Facilitate remote working